vanzantom/GDGMatlab/README.md

 Updates:
--6/04/2020: Upload a new version of the library.
+-6/04/2020: Uploaded a new version of the library.
 The functionalities are the same, but the codes are better commented.

 Future developments: